myHerbAI/azure-tools-for-intellij/CONTRIBUTING.md

     $ git clone https://github.com/JetBrains/azure-tools-for-intellij.git
     $ cd azure-tools-for-intellij
     ```
+* To run the prepared run configurations, open the `PluginsAndFeatures/azure-toolkit-for-rider` folder in IntelliJ IDEA.
 * **Using JDK 17**, run `Build Utils` run configuration or manually execute the following command under the project base
   path (If you have problems, make sure `JAVA_HOME` environment variable points to `<JDK17>/bin`):
     ```